robb-j/gruber/quick-tour.md

 ```

 A route is a definition to handle a specific HTTP request with a response.
-It defines which method and path it is responding to and an asynchronous funcition to generate a response.
+It defines which method and path it is responding to and an asynchronous function to generate a response.

 Both the [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request)
 and [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response)